 Q: How do I schedule an interview?

 A: You can find your interviewer's information by logging in to your MyMIT account.
-If you have not yet contacted your interviewer, do note that the deadline for interviews passed yesterday.
-However, you may still be able to do an interview.
+If you have not yet contacted your interviewer, do note that the deadline to schedule interviews is today, October 20th.
+Please contact your interviewer as soon as possible.
 While we cannot guarantee that interviewers will be able to accommodate you, some will accept late interviews on a case-by-case basis.
 Completing an interview can be helpful for your application, especially if you intend to remain in the Early or Regular Action pool.
 Please be patient when trying to get in touch with them, as it may take them several days to respond to your request.
 If you have problems accessing your interviewer's information, contact interview at mit dot edu for assistance.

 Q: Do I have to wait until I have all my materials in before contacting my interviewer?